hoon-cmd/kokoa-clone-2021/README.md

 # kokoa clone 2021(HTML, CSS)

-HTML is bone, CSS is muscle.
+HTML is bone, CSS is muscle and JS is brain.